shizzlefries/about-me/README.md

-# About Me- Sheza bajwa
+# About Me- Sheza Bajwa
 My AP CS final project- creating a website about myself